Farid Kamil

-Farid Kamil bin Zahari (born 5 May 1981) is a Malaysian actor, director and screenplay writer.
+Farid Kamil Zahari (born 5 May 1981) is a Malaysian actor, director and screenwriter.
 He is a well-known male model turned actor who has made a big reputation of himself as one of Malaysia's most famous actors since Rosyam Nor in the 1990s for several of his outstanding performances in drama series and movies alike.

 Background

 Farid Kamil was born in Alor Star, Kedah.
-He is the eldest son of five siblings to Dato' Dr. Zahari Che Dan and Datin Sharifah Bardah Syed Abdillah.
-His brother, Fadzil Zahari is also an actor.
-His other siblings were Anis Anwar, Azman Aizuddin and Nurnadiah.
+He is the eldest son of five siblings to Zahari Che Dan and Sharifah Bardah Syed Abdillah.
+He is of Malays, Arab and Thai ancestry.

 Kamil graduated from Universiti Teknologi MARA with Bachelor's Degree (Hons.) in Performing Arts in 2010.
-He has also been one of the most fortunate actor as he was lucky enough to have been guided by in acting by known actor; Ahmad Yatim which had given him an edge as a method actor despite appearing in a number of comedy and commercial released films and dramas.

 Career

 Beginning

 Kamil began his career in the entertainment industry as a model in 1999 to support his tuition fee - some of the companies he worked for during this early period were Dunhill, Pringles and TM Net.
 His involvement in the film industry however only began in 2000 when he was discovered by Abdul Razak Mohaideen, a very popular director during that time, and was cast as a minor character in his film; Mistik.
 Appearing in Mistik was a turning stone for Kamil as he began to catch the attention of local directors and film makers.
 In 2003, Kamil was cast alongside Erra Fazira in Cinta Kolestrol, playing her younger brother.